Data Partitioning Strategies (Building Real-World Cloud Apps with Azure)

 - Best Practices for the Design of Large-Scale Services on Windows Azure Cloud Services.
 White paper by Mark Simms and Michael Thomassy.

-- Microsoft Patterns and Practices - Windows Azure Guidance.
+- Microsoft Patterns and Practices - Cloud Design Patterns.
 See Data Partitioning guidance, Sharding pattern.

 - FailSafe: Building Scalable, Resilient Cloud Services.
 Nine-part series by Ulrich Homann, Marc Mercuri, and Mark Simms.
 Presents high-level concepts and architectural principles in a very accessible and interesting way, with stories drawn from Microsoft Customer Advisory Team (CAT) experience with actual customers.
 See the partitioning discussion in episode 7.